koloz193/royalty-guard/README.md

 # RoyaltyGuard

-A general mixin for any owned/permissioned nft contract that allows for fine tuning permissions based off an ALLOW or DENY list.
+A general mixin for any owned/permissioned nft contract that allows for fine tuning guards based off an ALLOW or DENY list.
 The best example of a use case at this point in time is the enforcement of royalty payouts through selecting which platforms are/arent allowed to move tokens on a users behalf.
 The implementation used here supports a list being ALLOW/DENY/OFF, with a default setting of OFF.

 ## Contracts